-- Brief participants and parents/guardians prior to travel on policy guidelines, expectations, and travel and competition schedules. - Follow all policies on preventing misconduct including travel, locker/changing rooms, and two-deep leadership. - Assist participants in preparing for competitions. - Encourage minor participants to engage in daily communications with parent/guardian. - Set curfews based on age and competition schedule. - No use of alcohol or drugs by chaperones in the presence of minors and they should ot be under the influence while performing duties. - Chaperones should make sure that league officials/staff comply with all travel and other misconduct policies. - Immediately report any violation of travel or misconduct policy to League MO or a board member. - Notify parent/guardian not traveling with the minor participant of any injuries, discipline problems, or any other concerns.
+• Brief participants and parents/guardians prior to travel on policy guidelines, expectations, and travel and competition schedules.

+- Follow all policies on preventing misconduct including travel, locker/changing rooms, and twodeep leadership. - Assist participants in preparing for competitions. - Encourage minor participants to engage in daily communications with parent/guardian. - Set curfews based on age and competition schedule. - No use of alcohol or drugs by chaperones in the presence of minors and they should not be under the influence while performing duties. - Chaperones should make sure that staff complies with all travel and other misconduct policies. - Immediately report any violation of travel or misconduct policy to MO or a board member. - Notify parent/guardian not traveling with the minor participant of any injuries, discipline problems, or any other concerns.